 I mostly work 1:1 with clients because I feel it gives them the attention they need for doing this very deep work.
 I have helped clients who have experienced divorce, job loss, death of a spouse, death of a parent, death of a sibling, caretaking for a sibling with dementia, and also death of adult children due to subtance abuse.
 I've also worked with clients who have had challenging life circumstances find peace with their past.

 Having completed the advanced certification training allows me to do 1:1 GRM sessions over the internet, which removes the geographic restriction as long as the client has an internet connection and a computer with camera and microphone.
-I currently live in The Villages in Florida, where I am able to work with clients in person either 1:1 or small groups.
+I currently live in St. Petersburg, Florida, where I am able to work with clients in person either 1:1 or small groups.
 If you think I may be able to help you, I offer a complimentary 20 minute get acquainted call and would love to hear from you.
 I can be reached on my mobile phone 774-279-0120 or via email [email protected].
 Please visit my website www.revlisafournier.com

 It helped me get through the stabbing unending pain that immediately followed the death of my partner.
 It was hard work but it kept my mind thinking and working through the pain.1-on-1 Online SupportParticipant in Orlando/The Villages, Florida05/08/2019